maansea/Upgrad-Projects/GDP_Analysis/README.md

 In this part of the analysis, you will investigate whether there is any relationship between per capita GDP with drop-out rates in education.

 <b>Data</b>

-Data II: This section will require the drop-out rate dataset apart from the dataset that you have used in Part-1 of the case study.
+<b>Data II:</b> This section will require the drop-out rate dataset apart from the dataset that you have used in Part-1 of the case study.
 Download instructions are given in the next segment.

 <b>Part-II: GDP and Education</b>